 Penang To Perhentian Islands

-For how to get to Perhentian Island from Penang, the easiest way is to fly to Kota Bharu Airport and follow all the instructions above.
+For how to get to Perhentian Island from Penang, the easiest way is to fly to Kota Bharu Airport and travel overland to Kuala Besut for the ferry across to the islands.
+There is also the option of catching a bus directly from Penang and Kuala Besut.
+You have the option of either a day or overnight bus.

-From Langawi to Perhentian Islands is somewhat complicated given the distance involved.
+From Langkawi to Perhentian Islands is somewhat more complicated given the distance involved.

 Cameron Highlands To Perhentian Islands